 The Salesforce account team frames the conversation on data volume.
 The buyer side counter is to frame it on retention window.
 A ninety day retention is the default.
 A thirty day retention is enough for most compliance frameworks.

 Per record month across the snapshot history.
 The unit is one record stored for one month, counted across every snapshot retained in the window.
+More snapshots and longer retention multiply the count.

 Not always.
 Third party tools are often competitive on price and offer data sovereignty options that Salesforce Backup does not.
-The break even depends on org size and compliance posture.
+The breakeven depends on org size and compliance posture.

 Yes.
 Pre paid restore events should be in the deal.
 The unit cost of an unplanned restore is materially higher than the negotiated rate.